1 of 7

 By the third century BCE, the Cesetani found themselves caught in the middle of a monumental collision between two great empires, the Romans and the Carthaginians.
 They sided with the Romans, who took control of the settlement and drove the Carthaginians out, establishing the province of Hispania Citerior Tarraconensis, with its capital at Tarragona.
 There are numerous remains from Olèrdola’s Roman period, including the gate tower, while on the heights of the hill, beyond thick scrub and evergreen oaks, there’s a ruined Roman watchtower.
 Nearby, you will also find a gorgeous Romanesque chapel dating from a later 12th-century settlement.

-An hour’s drive from Barcelona, Sant Miquel d’Olèrdola forms part of the Ruta dels Ibers, a network of more than a dozen Iberian archaeological sites across Catalunya.
-The site also has a small but informative archaeological museum.
-Admission is €3.50.
+About an hour’s drive from Barcelona, Sant Miquel d’Olèrdola forms part of the Ruta dels Ibers, a network of more than a dozen Iberian archaeological sites across Catalunya.
+The site also has a small but informative archaeological museum managed by the Museu d'Arqueologia de Cataluna.
+Admission is €7.00.

 Finca Viladellops.